 This also leads to flexibility in choosing how you will work.
 Whether you want to work in a team environment, or really enjoy working solo, you will have the freedom to choose the right work environment for you.
 A team environment can include other data scientists, whereas solo work can include freelance data work.
 Whether you’re involved in business analytics, data management, or big data analytics, you will be able to choose what kind of framework works best for you, and to what degree you work in a structured and innovative environment.

-Learning data science can help you either acquire new skills or perfect the ones you didn’t know you had.
+Enrolling in a data science or statistics course can help you either acquire new skills or perfect the ones you didn’t know you had.
 Some of the more popular skills cited as being required from data scientists include computer programming and linear algebra.
 However, data science involves much more than hard maths, but analytical skills such as:

 The best way to put it is, everybody can press a button and create output on statistical software – however, it takes understanding the logic behind these calculations and the power of storytelling to be able to be a great data scientist.